mziodev/Pets/Notes.md

 ### Last published version: 1.1.0, build 7

+## Edit pages
+- We need to simplify the Details screens to just one step.

 ## Notifications
 - We need to navigate from a selected notification to the sender details view.

 ## Cannine Breed JSON list free IDs
 - 94, 139, 178, 190

-## iPad
-- We have to adaptate the app to properly render on an iPad.

 ## l10n and i18n